• Written by

 Type of Beneficiary Average monthly benefit amount*

-Survivors benefits are calculated by the earnings of the individual who passed away.
+Survivor benefits are calculated by the earnings of the individual who passed away.
 Similar to retirement benefits, the deceased must have enough credits to qualify.
 Credits are received by working.
-In 2023, you earn one credit for each $1,640 earned, and you can earn four credits in one year.
+In 2025, you earn one credit for each $1,810 earned, and you can earn four credits in one year.

-Typically, the deceased will need 40 credits for you to qualify for survivors benefits.
-However, less credits could be needed to qualify if they passed away at a younger age.
-For example, some can get benefits if the deceased worked for at least 1 and 1/2 years of work, earning about six credits, in the last 3 years before their death.
+Typically, the deceased will need 40 credits for you to qualify for survivor benefits.
+However, fewer credits may be needed to qualify if they passed away at a younger age.
+For example, some can get benefits if the deceased worked for at least 1.5 years of work, earning about six credits, in the last 3 years before their death.

-What type of family member the benefit is going to, along with their age, can also adjust the survivor benefit amount.
+The type of family member receiving the benefit, as well as their age, can also adjust the survivor benefit amount.

-How Much of the Survivors Benefit You Could Receive
+How Much of the Survivor Benefit You Could Receive

 Type of family member Family member’s age You could receive __% of the deceased benefit’s amount